canyon289/canyon289.github.io/dev/content/DSGuide.md

 I ultimately ended up dropping out because I felt the price to value ratio was lot, especially since I already had spent tens of thousands of dollars on two other bachelors and masters degrees.
-The program itself was well thought out and well put together, but given the much cheaper alteratives above I couldn't justify staying in the program after I learned more about it.
+The program itself was well thought out and well put together, but given the much cheaper alternatives above I couldn't justify staying in the program after I learned more about it.

 ## PhD